How Do The NBA Playoffs Work?

 The NBA Finals are the final round of the playoffs and determine the overall winner NBA Champion for the season.
 The rules for home-court advantage apply in the NBA Finals, and the advantage is very important in the NBA Finals; data shows that teams with home-court advantage win the NBA Finals 80% of the time.
 The Finals are the last set of seven games, and the team that reaches four wins is crowned NBA Champion and awarded the Larry O’Brian Championship Trophy.

 Home Court Advantage

-Home court advantage during the playoffs is determined by using each team's ranking or place; for example, when third-place plays sixth, third place will begin the matchup with home-court advantage.
-The first two games of the matchup are played at the court of whichever team has the highest-ranking or place.
-Those first two home games are followed by two away games, one home game, one away game, and one home game; however, not all of those games are played each matchup depending on whether or not one team wins four games before all seven have been played.
+Home court advantage during the playoffs is determined by using each team's seed, which is based on their regular season win-loss record.
+For example, when the third seed plays the sixth, the third seed will begin the matchup with home-court advantage because they are ranked higher.
+The first two games of the matchup are played at the court of whichever team has the highest ranking or seed.
+Those first two home games are followed by two away games, one home game, one away game, and one home game, if necessary.
+However, not all of those games are played in each matchup depending on whether or not one team wins four games before all seven have been played.

 A total of 16 teams make the NBA Playoffs.
 Eight teams from each of the two NBA Conferences (Eastern and Western) make it to the playoffs.
 The first six seeds from each conference automatically make the playoffs, while the seventh and eighth seeds are determined by the NBA Play-In Tournament.
 The seventh, eighth, ninth, and tenth-ranked teams from each conference play each other in the Play-in to determine the two remaining seeds in both conferences.